openstack/tempest/doc/source/library/credential_providers.rst

       # If a test requires a new account to work, it can have it via forcing
       # dynamic credentials.
 A new account will be produced only for that test.
       # In case admin credentials are not available for the account creation,
-      # the test should be skipped else it would fail.
+      # the test should be skipped else it will fail.
       identity_version = identity_version or CONF.identity.auth_version
       if CONF.auth.use_dynamic_credentials or force_tenant_isolation:
           admin_creds = get_configured_admin_credentials(